 The court ordered the police to rescue the child, and Kautuk returned home.

-In the years since, little has changed for the Paharias, also known as the Kamar, who have been struggling to get the status of scheduled tribe in the eastern state of Odisha, whereas their counterparts in Chhattisgarh have been recognised as a Particularly Vulnerable Tribal Group (PVTG).
+In the years since, little has changed for the Paharias, also known as the Kamar community, who have been struggling to get the status of Scheduled Tribe in the eastern state of Odisha, whereas their counterparts in Chhattisgarh have been recognised as a Particularly Vulnerable Tribal Group (PVTG).
 Kautuk, now 18, has no option but to become a migrant labourer himself.
 He works on construction sites in Mumbai.

 “This is the second time since he left school in Class 8 that he has migrated to the city for work," says Kamla.
 "I pleaded with him to continue his education but he did not listen."
 Young men from the area say they prefer to work in the construction industry – it affords them more freedom and is less torturous than work at the brick kilns.

 Kautuk is the eldest of Kamla's four children.
 Her daughters are all in school.
 Sakrabati, 14, is in Class 9, Chandrakanti is 13 and in Class 8, and 10-year-old Premalata is in Class 4.
-Chandrakanti and Premalata are in Kasturba Gandhi ashram schools, residential schools meant mainly for scheduled tribe and scheduled caste children.
-Chandrakanti too was at an ashram school, but now she lives at home and goes to a high school in a nearby village by bicycle.
+Chandrakanti and Premalata are in Kasturba Gandhi ashram schools, residential schools meant mainly for Scheduled Tribe and Scheduled Caste children.
+Sakrabati too was at an ashram school, but now she lives at home and goes to a high school in a nearby village by bicycle.

 Kamla collected documents which showed that their counterparts in Chhattisgarh are recognised as a PVTG.
-She got the collector of Nuapada to issue a letter asking the tahsildars and block development officers of the district to extend the benefits for scheduled tribes to the Paharias, citing the resolution passed by the department of ST and SC Development, government of Odisha.
+She got the collector of Nuapada to issue a letter asking the tahsildars and block development officers of the district to extend the benefits for Scheduled Tribes to the Paharias, citing the resolution passed by the dDepartment of ST and SC Development, government of Odisha.
 Confronted with these documents, the authorities silently admitted the girls.

 “It is very difficult to get the benefits provided by the government.
 But I want my children to get an education, so it does not matter if I have to continue struggling," says Kamla, 40, who has herself studied up to Class 6.